wgmo/graphtik/docs/source/arch.rst

         - all its `provides` are NOT needed by any other operation, nor are asked as `outputs`.

+    reschedule
+        When an `operation` is marked as such, its underlying *callable* may produce a subset of its `provides` on execution; the `plan` must then *reschedule* the remaining operations downstreams, and *cancel* some of those.

+    endurance
+        Keep executing as many `operation`\s as possible, even if some of them fail.
+        If :func:`.set_endure_execution()` is set to true, you may interogate :class:`.Solution` properties to discover whether an operation may be:

+        - executed successfully,
+        - *failed*, or
+        - *canceled*, if another operation, the sole provider of a compulsory `needs`, has failed upstreams, and this operation was `reschedule`\d.

     predicate
     node predicate
         A callable(op, node-data) that should return true for nodes not to be :meth:`~.NetworkOperation.narrowed`.

-    endurance
-        Keep executing as many `operation`\s as possible, even of some of them fail.
-        If :func:`.set_endure_execution()` is se to true, you may interogate :class:`.Solution` properties to discover whether an operation may be:

-        - executed successfully,
-        - *failed*, or
-        - *canceled*, if another operation, the sole provider of a compulsory `needs`, has failed upstreams.

 .. default-role:: obj
 .. |v410-flowchart| raw:: html